ZacharyTinker/Riverwood-Governance/Procedures/Nominating Committee Checklist.md

 ### Step 5: Prepare and Share the Nomination Report
 #### Three Weeks Before the Annual Meeting (e.g., Last or Second-to-Last Sunday in January):
-- Finalize the Nomination Committee Report.
+- Finalize the Nominating Committee Report.
 - Share the report with the congregation
 	- during the worship service
 	- via email